top of page

 I don't like being sensitive; in fact, I hate it.
 Hate it, because of you, humanity.
 Therefore, some measures needed to be taken.

 My quest for vengeance against Chen, symbolized my "war" against hiding one's true emotions.
 That is, after all, why she removed me from her life several times.
 I know how painful they can be for others.
-They are no longer as painful for myself.
+They are no longer as painful for me.
 I may minimize any emotion.
 From myself, to yours.
 I am too dead inside to care unless I have a good reason to.

 My philosophy on emotions used to be very different.
-That is because I was an overly zealous and overly disciplined student at school.
+That is because I was an overlzealous and overly disciplined student at school.
 School made me a sad, fearful being, and at times, it made me want to kill myself.
 To this day, I believe that, if it weren't for public education, I would've been a far, far happier human being.

 I even thought that repression was a good thing, as it allowed you to be more rational.

 The immorality of society could serve as reason, why indeed, emotionality can turn people like me to antagonists and anti-villains.
 I am only an anti-villain because I have no desire to be bad and abusive as others were to me.
-It makes me a honorable anti-villain, for my intentions are good.
+It makes me an honorable anti-villain, for my intentions are good.

-And why I am a villain?
+And why am I a villain?
 Because I deem it moral to be vengeful, and because I deem it important to sacrifice my health for the greater good.
 There is nothing heroic about a dead-inside, robotic-like man.
 I am merely dead inside because I killed my internal world in cold blood because it stood in my way for greater success.
 It made me less logical.
 It made people belittle me.
 It made me physically handicapped for a year.

 Why would I want or need these consenquences?

 To fulfill my desire for a good life, I murdered the person I used to be, and shaped a new one in its stead.
-For I understand most of humanity will not want my company if I emote.
+For I understand most of humanity will not want my presence if I emote.
 It takes bravery to handle the emotionally reactive.
 So, I did what needed to be done.
 I rarely feel anything nowadays.

 It is what you want, whether you have the courage to admit it or not.
 Most of you may lack the courage or desire to handle people who have emotional outbursts.
 It just goes to show how conditional you are.
 And conditionality contradicts deep, meaningful connections.
 It could also be the reason many of you ghost.